 Home Decor Ideas India #3 What kind of kitchens are popular among Mumbaikars?

 Two-toned kitchens are trendy in Mumbai, the trick being picking a dark shade for base cabinets and a light shade for overhead cabinets.
 But if a single colour is your style, consider turning to black.
 “A white kitchen is evergreen but a lot of clients now appreciate carbon black as the colour palette for the entire kitchen, even if its an open one.”

 Clean and clutter-free kitchens are still a rage in the city.
-Livspace interior designer Pallavi Goel suggests U-shaped and parallel kitchens work well in Mumbai’s typical compact homes.
-“Ambient lighting and task lighting are popular choices in Mumbai kitchens,” reveals Hansika Mota, Livspace designer.
-“It’s beautiful and adds a slight touch of cozy warmth to your kitchen.”
+Livspace Interior Designer Pallavi Goel suggests U-shaped and parallel kitchens work well in Mumbai’s typical compact homes.
+“Ambient lighting and task lighting are popular choices in Mumbai kitchens,” reveals Hansika Mota, Livspace Designer.
+“It’s beautiful and adds a slight touch of cosy warmth to your kitchen.”